Disney World Know Before You Go—9 Essential Tips from Veteran Travelers

 All Deluxe Resorts feature upscale theming, larger rooms, and a true hotel experience.
 Unfortunately, they have the price tag to match the extended amenity set, with rack rates averaging around $500 a night.

-To save money, Disney World travelers have been known to take accommodations offsite at a nearby hotel or rented residence.
+To save money, Disney World travelers have been known to take accommodations offsite at a nearby hotel or rented residence or Good Neighbor hotels.
 While the nightly rate may come in under those charged by Disney resorts, there are additional costs to consider.

 For one thing, if the hotel does not provide transportation to the parks, you’ll need a car or to order a rideshare.
 Both add extra cost to your vacation bill.
 You’ll also be charged a parking fee each day when you drive to the parks, an expense that adds up quickly.
 Some resorts also assess a resort fee to cover things like hotel wi-fi, as well as nightly charges to park a car.
 If staying offsite, be sure to understand all additional fees the hotel will assess you at checkout before booking.